Estebes10/TransferAPITest/README.md

 Get previous transactions of current holder, only 'HOLDER'

 **Params**
-Authorization        -> HEADER Token of Previous user registered and logged in (HOLDER)
+Authorization        -> HEADER Token of Previous user registered and logged in (HOLDER)<br/>

 Example using httpie:
 ```shell